slashinfty/bracketeer/Users.md

 As a user in a server, you can join a tournament.
 Here are the commands available to you.

-**Note:** Tournaments run out of a single channel.
+**Note:** Tournaments operate in a single channel.
 Commands sent in other channels will not be read by the bot.

 ---